eigerco/celestia-tendermint-rs/README.md

 ![Rust Stable][rustc-image]

 [Tendermint] in Rust with [TLA+ specifications](/docs/spec).

+**This is a hard fork of tendermint to make it work with Celestia**

 Tendermint is a high-performance blockchain consensus engine for Byzantine fault tolerant applications written in any programming language.